-The objectives of this programme are to produce graduates who:
+Programme Objectives: The Programme Educational Objectives (PEO) are to produce graduates who:

-- Are employable in the global mechanical industry and other related fields of the Mechanical Engineering.
+- Are employable in the global industry related to Mechanical Engineering discipline.

 - Engineering Knowledge – Apply knowledge of mathematics, science, engineering fundamentals and an engineering specialisation to the solution of complex engineering problems.